tree-in-education/facial-and-object-recognition-demo/README.md

 ```python
 MAX_DISTANCE = 0.6  # increase to make recognition less strict, decrease to make more strict
 ```
-As the comment says.
 Increase to make it more likely to recognize you as someone, but possibly someone you're not.
 Decrease to reduce the chance of misidentification.
 As a guideline, it seems .9 is as loose as you'd need it to be and .2-.3 is as strict as it can be while remaining useful.